Anony-Med/AI-Ad-Agent/README.md

 # AI Ad Agent

-**Automated AI-powered video ad creation system** that transforms scripts into professional video ads with clip verification.
+**Automated AI-powered video ad creation system** that transforms scripts into professional video ads using Direct Veo API.

 ## 🎯 What Does It Do?

-Submit a script and character image → Get a complete, polished video ad with voice, music, and effects.
+Submit a script and character image → Get a complete, polished video ad with natural lip-sync and voice.

-**Fully automated 9-step workflow:**
+**Simplified 5-step Veo-First workflow:**
-1. ✅ Generates optimized Veo 3.1 prompts + script segments (Gemini)
+1. ✅ Generates **DYNAMIC** Veo prompts with movement and actions (Gemini 2.0 Flash)
-2. ✅ Creates 7-second video clips with character consistency (Veo 3.1)
+2. ✅ Creates video clips WITH built-in audio using Direct Veo API (Veo 3.1 image-to-video)
-3. ✅ **Verifies clips match script content (Gemini Vision)** 🆕
-4. ✅ Merges clips seamlessly (ffmpeg)
+3. ✅ Merges clips with frame-to-frame continuity (ffmpeg)
-5. ✅ Provides creative enhancement suggestions (Gemini)
-6. ✅ Generates voiceover for entire script (ElevenLabs - your chosen voice)
-7. ✅ Replaces video audio with consistent voiceover (ffmpeg)
-8. ✅ Adds background music and sound effects (ElevenLabs)
+4. ✅ Enhances voice quality with ElevenLabs Voice Changer (Speech-to-Speech API)
-9. ✅ Exports and uploads final video (GCS)
+5. ✅ Exports and uploads final video with signed URLs (GCS)

+**Key Features (Latest):**
+- 🎬 **Dynamic Movement** - Characters move, gesture, and demonstrate (not static!)
+- 🎯 **Exact Script Usage** - Uses your exact words without modification
+- 🔄 **Frame-to-Frame Continuity** - Each clip starts from previous clip's last frame
+- 🛡️ **Auto-Retry on Failure** - Falls back to original avatar if content policy fails
+- 🔧 **Script Normalization** - Auto-converts special characters (—, "", '') to prevent gibberish
+- 📊 **Real-Time Progress** - Step-by-step monitoring with detailed logs
+- 💾 **GCS Checkpoint System** - All clips saved to cloud storage for resume/replay

 ## 📊 Tech Stack